seanbutler/Morris/README.md

 # Morris Programming Language

+Everything you need in one binary.
+Compiler and runtime integrated together.
+Forget dependencies.
+Distribute sources or packed compiled bytecode, both executable.

 Morris is a programming language hand crafted for making games quickly and easily.
 Morris has a focus on ease of gameplay programming.

 This distribution of Morris is closely integrated with SFML so the common parts of games: graphics, physics, window, input, sound, fonts, networking, etc. are all integrated, cross platform and ready to go because of that wonderful library.